 - If you dedicate one whole day to one thing then other things may not get done.

-To me the process seems overwhelming.
+To me, the process seems overwhelming.
 I love the idea of it all getting done in one day and to schedule one day a month to finish a month’s worth of work sounds great!
-But at the same time there are so many daily tasks that I do each day that it kind of feels overwhelming because I would get backed up on those.
+But at the same time, there are so many daily tasks that I do each day that it kind of feels overwhelming because I would get backed up on those.

-Then if I were to write 4 blog posts in one day and then not write anymore until the next month I worry I would be disconnected and lost.
+Then if I were to write 4 blog posts in one day and then not write any more until the next month I worry I would be disconnected and lost.
 I would have to go back through what I wrote before to get myself back into the flow.

-Also, a lot of bloggers are growing their blogs on the side with only 30 mintues a day to spare.
+Also, a lot of bloggers are growing their blogs on the side with only 30 minutes a day to spare.
 They don’t have this option to batch all of their work.
 Or maybe this method is perfect so they only have to work a few full days out of the whole month.

 This is where I again feel like it depends on the person as to which method fits into their lives.
 Let’s look at the pros of doing daily tasks.

 - You are able to check things off daily.

 - You stay involved daily and fresh in your business.